temporalio/cli/temporalcli/commandsmd/commands.md

 * `--reachability-type` (string-enum) - Specify how you'd like to filter the reachability of Build IDs.
 Valid choices are `open` (reachable by one or more open workflows), `closed` (reachable by one or more closed workflows), or `existing` (reachable by either).
 If a Build ID is reachable by new workflows, that is always reported.
 Options: open, closed, existing.
 Default: existing.
 * `--task-queue`, `-t` (string[]) - Which Task Queue(s) to constrain the reachability search to.
 May be specified multiple times.

-### temporal task-queue get-build-ids: Fetch the sets of worker Build ID versions on the Task Queue.
+### temporal task-queue get-build-ids: Show worker Build ID versions on a Task Queue

 Fetch the sets of compatible build IDs associated with a Task Queue and associated information.